bertuz/google-maps-react-ya/README.md

 - You can't use community help efficiently.

-So, the goal of this library is *helping us to load the API via a _hook_* and have the *full control of Google Maps API*.
+So, the goal of this library is *helping us to load the API via a _hook_* and have the *full control of Google Maps API*, even when we use JSX components for an easier development.

 This library does exactly that job: it loads google Maps API asynchronously, and it returns the google object.
 Period.